 Camino de Santiago Diary – Day 22

-Unlike the last week, my day’s walk only began once the Albergue’s hospitaleros had turfed me from Day 21’s paradisiacal premises at 10 am.
+Unlike my entire last week, the day’s walk began only once the Albergue’s hospitaleros had kicked me off Day 21’s paradisiacal premises at 10 am.
 I had grown accustomed to awaking with the sparrows, but the arduous expedition from Burgos had taken nine tiresome days and emptied my motivation reserves.
 I’d have gladly booked in another day lazing by the pool in Villar de Mazarife if the end of the Meseta wasn’t already locked in my crosshairs.

 Fortunately, over the next 10 kilometres, the landscape’s previously colourless countryside flickered iridescently; sprinklers peppered the region’s now-green agriculture, vibrant wildflowers popped up beside the path and the roadside fields of sunflowers glistened gold.
 Even the skyline had expanded with the distant Montes de León range now rippling through the day’s heat haze.

-While some pilgrims may rightly be daunted by the sight of massing mountains in the distance, and the acute awareness they will need to clamber over them, I felt an unusual sense of relief.
-Inspired by the trail’s new chapter, an overriding sense of accomplishment for what had been, and ambition for what was to come, propelled me forward.
-Every step was now invigorated.
-Not even the oppressive heat from the day’s withering sun could deter my newfound (and quite frankly overdue) outlook.
+While some pilgrims may rightly be daunted by the sight of massing mountains in the distance (and the acute awareness they will need to clamber over them), I felt an unusual sense of relief.
+Inspired by the trail’s upcoming new chapter, an overriding sense of accomplishment for what had been, and an ambition for what was to come, propelled me forward.
+Every step now felt invigorated.
+Not even the sun’s oppressive heat could deter my newfound (and quite frankly overdue) outlook.

 The route’s renewed vegetation and long list of pilgrim village highlights, including crossing the medieval Puente del Paso Honroso bridge into Hospital de Órbigo, maintained the day’s energy.